-There has been a lot of hype surrounding wearables.
+There’s been a lot of hype surrounding wearables over the last two years.
 Smartwatches, fitness bands and smart glasses led consumers to question what they can really get out of this technology.
-As wearables sales slow down in 2015 (68 million units), do not be fooled.
-Next year a record number of nearly 92 million devices will be making their way to users’ wrists, faces, ankles and other body parts.
+Even thou’ wearables sales ‘calmed down’ in 2017 (129 million units), do not be fooled.
+2018 shows a record number of nearly 152 million devices to be making their way to the users’ wrists, faces, ankles and other body parts.

 In addition to being able to track heart rates and count the number of steps of a user, wearables will revolutionise different aspects of everyday life, from sports to health, education to security.
 Below are ten ways in which wearables will change the way pupils learn in an education – from primary schools to higher education.